“Everything is numbers” is the tagline of the hit TV show “Numb3rs”. “People lie, number don’t,” says Charlie, the main character of the show.

 MM&M’s Career and Salary Survey

-In contrast, Peter Rost, whose new book "WHISTLEBLOWER: Confessions of a Healthcare Hitman" is reviewed in this issue, claims his Pfizer salary was $600,000 when he was VP of Marketing at Pfizer.
+In contrast, Peter Rost, whose new book “WHISTLEBLOWER: Confessions of a Healthcare Hitman” is reviewed in the September issue of Pharma Marketing News (click here), claims his Pfizer salary was $600,000 when he was VP of Marketing at Pfizer.

-According to the MM&M survey, salaries in the biotechnology sector (chart; third pair of bars from top) are now higher than those in the Rx sector (chart; top).
-In fact, it's the only sector in which salaries have increased over the past year.
+According to the MM&M survey, salaries in the biotechnology sector (chart on left; third pair of bars from top) are now higher than those in the Rx sector (chart; top).
+In fact, it’s the only sector in which salaries have increased over the past year.